springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 The command ``hierarchy_pos`` is based on [@stackoverflow:29586520]

-#### Example - an animation of dynamics for SIR disease with vaccination in a lattice.
+#### Example - Visualizing dynamics of SIR disease with vaccination in a lattice.

 We finally consider an SIRV disease, that is an SIR disease with vaccination.
 As the disease spreads susceptible individuals get vaccinated randomly, without